Area codes 408 and 669

 Area codes 408 and 669 are telephone area codes in the North American Numbering Plan (NANP) in the U.S. state of California.
 The numbering plan area comprises most of Santa Clara County and Northern Santa Cruz County, and includes Gilroy, Morgan Hill, Saratoga, Los Gatos, Monte Sereno, Milpitas, Sunnyvale, Santa Clara, Cupertino, Campbell, and San Jose.

-Area code 408 was split from area code 415 in 1959, and area code 669 was assigned to the same numbering plan area in an overlay plan in 2012.
+Area code 408 was split from area code 415 in 1959.
+The numbering plan area was reduced in geographic extent in 1998 for the creation of area code 831.
+In 2012, area code 669 was assigned as a second area code for same numbering plan area by overlay.